 After the successful test of using updated address data provided by the credible third-party data provider to locate voters, our office expanded the use of this data by attempting to reach 250,000 voters who have not participated in any election in the last four years.
 The credible third-party data provider provided updated addresses for over 122,000 of these voters.
 Our office sent postcards to the voters with a more recent address provided by the credible third-party data provider, and the results were overwhelming.
 Specifically, 18,800 of these voters were reached at their new address, and returned the postcard to our office.
-From these returns, we were able to cancel 16,000 voters, and update the addresses of 2,800 voters who still live in Orange County and wish to remain registered to vote.
+From these returns, we were able to cancel 16,000 voters, and update the addresses of 2800 voters who still live in Orange County and wish to remain registered to vote.

-Savings from Updating Voters Using Addresses Provided by a Credible Third-Party Data Provider The use of address data provided from a credible third-party data provider allowed our office to correct address records of 18,800 voters.
+Savings from Updating Voters Using Addresses Provided by a Credible Third-Party Data Provider

+The use of address data provided from a credible third-party data provider allowed our office to correct address records of 18,800 voters.

 These voters were not updated through the many other processes used by our office in order to maintain the voter registration list, but were only able to be located using the data provided by the credible third-party data provider.
 These voters would have otherwise been sent a sample ballot, and in many cases a vote-by-mail ballot, at an incorrect address.
-The overall cost of using a credible third party data provider for 250,000 voter records was almost \$60,000, which included the fees for obtaining the data as well as the cost of postage to reach out to these voters.
-The cost savings that will result from updating 18,800 voters' addresses from this process will be over \$44,000 after one election.
-The cost savings after four elections will be over \$94,000 because of reduced sample ballot printing and mailing costs.
+Our office will save \$17,000 each election because we will not be printing or mailing sample ballots and vote-by-mail ballots to outdated addresses of these voters.